MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-migrate-os.md

 3. Follow the instructions to create a bootable USB drive with the Windows 11 installation files.
 4. Remove the USB drive and insert it into Surface Hub 3.
 5. While pressing the **Volume down** button, press the **Power** button.
 Keep pressing both buttons until you see the Windows logo.
 Release the **Power** button, but hold the **Volume down** button until the Install UI begins.
 6. Follow the on-screen instructions to install Windows 11.
-This will include selecting the language, time, keyboard input, and edition (Pro or Enterprise).
+This includes selecting the language, time, keyboard input, and edition (Pro or Enterprise).

 ## Install Surface Hub 3 drivers and firmware

 To ensure that your Surface Hub 3's hardware is fully usable and up-to-date, download and install [drivers and firmware for Windows 11 Pro and Enterprise](https://www.microsoft.com/download/details.aspx?id=101974).
 Then, reboot the device.
 Keep the Surface turned on for an hour, then reboot it again.
-You won't be prompted for the second reboot.
-This pause and extra reboot ensures that the firmware has been fully updated.
+You aren't prompted for the second reboot.
+This pause and extra reboot ensures that the firmware is fully updated.